SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + Login forms - same as above; check for all payloads imaginable, use multiple wordlists.
 Common attacks in login forms include SQLi, NoSQLi, null byte injection, etc; if needed, we can use tools such as ```sqlmap```

+  + Command injection - for any input forms, check if command injection payloads work; in case of blind scenarios or when we are not able to see output, we can try by creating a file or fetching a page from attacker machine

   + Burp Suite - if going nowhere, take a tour of the webpages but with Intercept enabled; helpful for any redirects or hints

   + SSL certificate - in a few cases, viewing the certificate gives us extra information like usernames, email addresses, subdomains, etc.